emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/01-collections.md

 :::note Naming the primary struct
 Note in the [previous chapter](../01-basics/01-set-up-skeleton.md#start-writing-rust) we named our primary struct `Contract`, but in this chapter we'll call it `Crossword.`

-The name of the struct doesn't matter and there's nothing special about naming it `Contract`, though you might see that convention used in several smart contracts on Axion.
+The name of the struct doesn't matter and there's nothing special about naming it `Contract`, though you might see that convention used in several smart contracts on Fermi.
 We've named it something different simply to illustrate that there's no magic behind the scenes.
 This *does* mean, however, that our `impl` block will also be `Crossword`.
 :::

-Here's how our struct will look with the iterable and non-iterable Axion collections:
+Here's how our struct will look with the iterable and non-iterable Fermi collections:

 ```rust reference
 https://github.com/near-examples/crossword-tutorial-chapter-2/blob/276217ad82c64c610148e998ec926942ba910a12/contract/src/lib.rs#L73-L79